 - Choose Platform.
 There are a number of blogging platforms that are easy and free.
 I recommend WordPress, but other options include tumblr, blogger and medium.

 - Claim Your Name.
 Even if you don’t plan on blogging, you should buy you domain name with your full name, mine is www.josieahlquist.com.
 This will be a small investment, as you would need to buy this domain yearly.

 - Find a Niche.
 This was actually advice I fought at first, but have found since found success once having a clear voice and niche.
-Think about your passions, experiences and topics you are an expert on.
+Think about your passions, experiences, and topics you are an expert on.
 Use your course work projects to get you started.
-YES all those papers can be turned into posts!
+YES all those papers should be turned into posts!

 - Start Blogging!
-Blogging can be a bit intimidating.
+Blogging is a bit intimidating.
 I call it ‘blogging bravely‘ because you are really putting yourself out there.
 Set a realistic goal, such as blogging every week, every month, etc. Just do it!